Jeffrey A. Romoff is the President and Chief Executive Officer of UPMC, one of the leading nonprofit health systems in

 Headquartered in Pittsburgh, Pennsylvania, UPMC has evolved from an outstanding academic medical center into a fully integrated $11 billion global health enterprise under Mr. Romoff’s leadership.
-With more than 62,000 employees, UPMC is the largest employer in Pennsylvania and is transforming health care by integrating 22 hospitals, 400 doctors’ offices and outpatient sites, a health insurance services division, and international and commercial services.
-Affiliated with the University of Pittsburgh Schools of the Health Sciences, UPMC has sparked a new economy in western Pennsylvania by nurturing new businesses based on innovative science, technology, and medicine to invent new models of accountable, cost-efficient and patient-centered care.
-UPMC contributes more than $887 million annually in community benefits.
-Its commercial and global initiatives include strategic business relationships withsome of the world’s leading multinational corporations, and clinical operations and consulting relationships in Italy, Ireland, China, Japan, Singapore, Kazakhstan and other countries.
+With more than 62,000 employees, UPMC is the largest employer in Pennsylvania and is transforming health care by integrating 21 hospitals, 400 doctors’ offices and outpatient sites, a 2.3 million-member health insurance services division, and international and commercial services.
+Affiliated with the University of Pittsburgh Schools of the Health Sciences, UPMC is inventing new models of accountable, cost-efficient and patient-centered care.
+UPMC contributes more than $887 million annually in community benefits to the region and has sparked economic revitalization in western Pennsylvania by nurturing new businesses based on its innovative science, technology and medicine.
+UPMC’s commercial and global initiatives include strategic business relationships with some of the world’s leading multinational corporations, and clinical operations and consulting relationships in countries that include Italy, Ireland, India, Canada, China, Japan, Singapore and Kazakhstan.

 In 1975, Mr. Romoff became WPIC's Administrator and Associate Director.
 While he was in a leadership position at WPIC, it became the nation's leading psychiatric research center, receiving more funding from the National Institute of Mental Health than any other institution and was one of the first mental health organizations in the country to focus on the then emergent field of biological psychiatry.